HTTU/JQM-FB-Style-Slide-Menu/README.md

 JQM-FB-Style-Slide-Menu
 =======================

-A jQuery Mobile plugin for FB-style slide menu
+This is a jQuery Mobile plugin for FB-style slide menu base on tegansnyder's JQuery-Mobile-Slide-Menu (https://github.com/tegansnyder/JQuery-Mobile-Slide-Menu)